Assessing Using QuickMarks with Turnitin Feedback Studio

 Select QuickMarks icon to access as shown in the picture above.
 You will see the QuickMarks panel appear in the top right corner.
 This includes many ready-made comments for providing feedback on an assignment.

 3.2 Providing Comments

-1. To leave a comment for feedback, highlight the text you wish to comment on.
+1. To leave a comment for feedback, highlight on the text you wish to comment.
 A small box will appear close to the highlighted text.
-The tick icon on the left iprovides the option to leave a comment pre-made by Turnitin Feedback Studio.
+The tick icon on the left provides the option to leave a comment pre-made by Turnitin Feedback Studio.
 The Comment icon in the centre provides you with the option to provide your own comment.
-The S with the line on the right is to place a strike through (cross-out) the hightlighted text.
+The S with the line on the right is to place a strikethrough (cross-out) the highlighted text.

 3.2.1 Choosing a pre-made comment

 The example of the comment from QuickMarks here is a tab named, "Vague".
 You can see that there is a detailed comment provided which you can edit or leave as it is.

 When comments are made, their title is a blue tab placed next to the highlighted section.
 You can click and drag on this to move it to the side of the page if you wish and a yellow line will show the student the comment that is related to the highlighted text.